ibnuda/fpmortals/manuscript/complete.md

   scala> Map("foo" -> 1) merge Map("foo" -> 1, "bar" -> 2)
   res = Map(foo -> 2, bar -> 2)
 ~~~~~~~~

-`.pad` and `.padWith` are for partially merging two data structures that might
-be missing values on one side.
-For example if we wanted to aggregate independent
-votes and retain the knowledge of where the votes came from

 `.pad` dan `.padWith` biasa digunakan untuk menggabungkan dua struktur data,
 yang munggkin saja tidak lengkap pada salah satunya, secara parsial.